nudles/nudles.github.io/source/index.md

 # Recent News

+* Mar, 2020.
+A paper on accurate and interpretable time-series analytics is accepted by SIGMOD 2020.
 * Jan, 2020.
 A survey paper on 5G is accepted by TKDE.
 * Jan, 2020.
 Our SIGMOD Record paper (2016) has been updated to the [third version](https://arxiv.org/abs/1906.08986) with many recent papers cited.
 * Dec, 2019.
 Two papers are accepted to [ICLR 2020](https://iclr.cc/Conferences/2020).